StacieL/doc/docs/ProjectEditor-BuildPanel.md

 ---
-id: testApp
+id: build-panel
-title: Test Your Application
+title: Build Panel
-sidebar_label: Test Your App
+sidebar_label: Build Panel
 ---

 When you're satisfied that your application is ready, you can launch it in the Simulator to test it.